Mardi Gras in Louisiana

 Baton Rouge Mardi Gras Celebration

-One of the the most notable of the Capital City's many parades is Spanish Town–an irreverent celebration replete with irony, political satire and a kitschy pink flamingo mascot.
+One of the most notable Capital City parades is Spanish Town, an irreverent celebration replete with irony, political satire — and a kitschy pink flamingo mascot.

 Cajun coast Mardi Gras